Soccer Saturday: Presenters and reporters

 Rodney Marsh was a regular pundit, known for his outspoken views, until being sacked by Sky Sports in early 2005 after a joke referencing the 2004 Indian Ocean tsunami.
 George Best was also a regular until leaving in 2004 to fight alcohol problems.
 In August 2020, regular studio pundits Matt Le Tissier, Phil Thompson and Charlie Nicholas were controversially sacked from the programme.
 Other former studio analysts include Frank McLintock, Alan Brazil, Alan Mullery, Clive Allen, and Gordon McQueen.

 On 30 October 2021, Stelling announced his intention to leave Soccer Saturday at the end of the 2021–22 season.
 However, on 28 March 2022, Sky Sports announced that Stelling would be staying until at least the end of the 2022–23 season.
+He then confirmed on 29 April 2023 that he would be leaving the show and the organisation.
+Stelling was succeeded by Simon Thomas.

 In April 2022, it was announced that Chris Kamara would leave Soccer Saturday at the end of the 2021–22 season after working on the programme for 24 years.